dictybase-docker/cluster-ops/README.md

 - `keyring_name`: Name for the KMS keyring to create
 - `key_name`: Name for the KMS key to create
 - `bucket_name`: Name for the GCS bucket to store Pulumi state
-- `resources_file`: (Optional) Path to a file containing the list of resources to create.
-Defaults to "initial-resources.txt"
 - `location`: (Optional) Google Cloud region.
 Defaults to "us-central1"

 This command will:
 1. Set up the complete Pulumi environment (steps 1-4)
 2. Set the PULUMI_SECRET_PROVIDER environment variable
-3. Create initial resources for all projects listed in the specified resources file
+3. Create resources for all projects listed in the specified resources files

 The initial resources are defined in the `initial-resources.txt` file and include:
 - ArangoDB single instance